izzyd24/MechaCar_Statistical_Analysis/README.md

 ![D1 linear regression](https://user-images.githubusercontent.com/102266450/179380932-82fcec0e-26e1-4049-afc2-5beb40ae5001.gif)

 ### Findings:
+We found the median was close to zero at -0.7.
+Both Mpg and length coefficients were statistically significant, vehicle weight was not significant, spoiler angle and AWD followed the trend (non-significance).
+All slopes show to be non-zero, yet vehicle weight and spolier angle seem to be close to zero.
 We found that x, y, z variables/coefficients provided a non-random amount of variance to the mpg values from our data.
-We also saw that the slope was/was not zero.
-And we can state that since the p-value was listed as "X"; this model can/cannot predict mpg of each M car effectively.
+This model shows a correlation of .71, adjusted of .68, so we can say the dataset is effective.

 ## D2: Summary Statistics on Suspension Coils
 ### Purpose: